TSO-AG/OpenFrontend.Framework/README.md

 Everything regarding the framework itself resides in `src`.

 Development: Run `yarn encore dev` (and `--watch` if you want a file watcher).
-Production/Before you commit: Run `yarn encore production`.
+Production: Run `yarn encore production`.

 ### Building the documentation

 Everything regarding the framework itself resides in `docs` plus the Sculpin specifics on root level.
 See Sculpin docs for more details.

-Development: Run `vendor/bin/sculpin generate --watch --server`.
+Development: Run `vendor/bin/sculpin generate --watch --server` (runs on port `8000` by default, if that is occupied for you, use `---port` to use a different one)
-Production/Before you commit: Run `vendor/bin/sculpin generate --env=prod`.
+Production: Run `vendor/bin/sculpin generate --env=prod`.